REFLECT System for Idiopathic Scoliosis

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the REFLECT Scoliosis Correction System treatment for idiopathic scoliosis?
+What prior data suggests that the REFLECT Scoliosis Correction System is safe for treating idiopathic scoliosis?

 This trial is for 100 patients with idiopathic scoliosis.
 Specific details about who can join are not provided, but typically participants would have a diagnosis of scoliosis and meet certain health standards set by the study.